emilywilkins/Weather_and_spatial_behavior/README.md

     b.
 It will then filter the dataset to not include any photos by the same user on the same day within 10 meters of each other.
 Photos more than 10 meters apart by the same user are retained.
     c.
 Clear R global environment before going to the next step
 8. Run R script: adding_weather_data_VC.RMD
     a.
-This adds weather data for each point – both Flickr and control – at the visitor center of each unit the photo was taken in.
+This adds weather data for each point at the visitor center of each unit the photo was taken in.

-## Steps to run code for analysis (done after all the above code is run to collect & clean data):
+### Steps to run code for analysis (done after all the above code is run to collect & clean data):

 1. Run R script: Visitation_Correlations.Rmd
     a.
 This will get the correlations between Flickr PUD and NPS data